Pelvic Organ Prolapse

 The combination of pelvic floor muscle exercises and treatment of other musculoskeletal dysfunction is the key to successful management of POP & incontinence.

-At your post-partum 6 week check up with your obstetrician, you can request to check for any signs of POP as many are not symptomatic.
-Early detection will prevent the POP from further progressing and becoming symptomatic.
-In addition, the loss of pelvic support poses challenges for other regions of the musculoskeletal system and can be related to other issues such as lower back pain.
+At your postpartum 6 week check up with your obstetrician, you can request to check for any signs of POP as many are not symptomatic.
+Early detection will prevent the POP from further progressing and becoming a problem.
+In addition, the loss of pelvic support poses challenges for other regions of the body and can be related to other issues such as lower back pain.

-At PhysioMotion our women’s health physiotherapists will effectively treat your POP & incontinence.
+At PhysioMotion, our Women’s Health Physiotherapists and team effectively treat POP & incontinence.

 Our services include:

-• An intra-vaginal examination and ultrasonography assessment to assess if you have a POP & PFM function
+• An intra-vaginal or rectal examination and ultrasonography assessment to assess if you have a POP & pelvic floor muscle (PFM) function

 • Abdominal retraining exercises including functional training progressing to full strength based exercises